-The new NACHA requirements are that users of the ACH payment network must implement better fraud controls by putting more efficient detection and monitoring systems in place.
-They will impact non-consumer originators and businesses that send and receive on the electronic payments network, requiring risk-based controls.
+To comply with the 2026 NACHA requirements, users of the ACH payment network have to implement better fraud controls by putting more efficient detection and monitoring systems in place.
+This impacts non-consumer originators and businesses that send and receive on the electronic payments network, requiring risk-based controls.
+Coming into force in 2026, firms must prepare for the NACHA 2026 ach rule changes in order to meet these requirements.

-Coming into force in 2026, firms must prepare for the NAHCA 2026 ach rule changes in order to meet the compliance requirements.
-Learn about what is changing, and how to operate within the boundaries of the new risk management rules by implementing tools like Trustpair for automated payment-fraud prevention.
+Learn about these changes, and how to operate within the boundaries of the new risk management rules by implementing tools like Trustpair for automated vendor payment-fraud prevention.

-New NACHA rules key takeaways:
+NACHA 2026 rules key takeaways

-- Incoming NACHA rules in 2026 will require payment originators to put risk-based procedures in place to better monitor payments for fraud
+- Incoming NACHA rules in 2026 require payment originators to put risk-based procedures in place to better monitor payments for fraud

 - All businesses using the network must pay attention to the new rules in order to avoid fines, compliance penalties and reputational damage